Try out this bouncing playdough recipe today and your kids will be bouncing dough around instead of bouncing off the walls themselves.

-Looking for a fun activity to try with your kids?
-They will love this recipe for bouncing playdough.
+You will love this recipe for bouncing playdough.
 It just takes a few ingredients, but it makes a batch of dough that is almost as bouncy as a super ball!
-Try out this recipe today and your kids will be bouncing dough around instead of bouncing off the walls themselves.
+It’s a cool science experiment and a really fun activity for kids.

 Before getting started, ask your kids what they think it will feel like or what it will do when you drop it.
 Throughout the process, ask their observations.

-Bouncing Playdough Recipe
+Recipe for Bouncing Playdough

 This post contains affiliate links.